christopherdebeer/TypedFunc/README.md

 	classical()
 	// returns "A"

-The Node Callback Convension
+The Node Callback Convention
 ============================

-The Style, follows the `function(err, data) {}` convension from NodeJS. where errors are passed to the function itself instead of being Thrown.
+The Style, follows the `function(err, data) {}` convention from NodeJS. where errors are passed to the function itself instead of being Thrown.

 #2a Typed Arguments